-The following are the EMF meters that I personally use and recommend.
+The following are the EMF meters that I personally use and recommend (August 2019).
 They all serve a specific purpose in measuring the four types of EMF, are of good quality and are the best prices available.

-Special note: To take the mystery out of choosing which EMF meters to purchase, I recommend my favorite combinations of testing devices on my Recommended Meter Package page.
-They will help you accurately measure all four types of EMF pollution and are my current EMF meter recommendations (Spring/Summer 2019).
+Special note: To take the mystery out of choosing which EMF meters to purchase, I recommend my favorite combinations of testing devices on my Recommended EMF Meters page.
+They will help you accurately measure all four types of EMF pollution.
+Here are recent images of the EMF meters I recommend taken in my office:

 |The Cornet ED88TPlus is one of the best EMF measurement devices for your money.
 It measures microwave radiation (RF) and low frequency magnetic and electric fields and has a sound component, which is very useful.
 This meter is easy to travel with and allows you see if an environment has a high amount of EMF pollution.|